PyFR/PyFR/doc/src/user_guide.rst

     [backend-openmp]
     cc = gcc
-    cblas= example/path/libBLAS.dylib
-    cblas-type = parallel

 Systems
 -------

-These sections of the input file broadly setup and control the physical system being solved, as well as charateristics of the spatial and temporal schemes to be used.
+These sections of the input file setup and control the physical system being solved, as well as charateristics of the spatial and temporal schemes to be used.

 [constants]
 ^^^^^^^^^^^